 How to update the Malevich OS operating system

 The updating procedure is an integral part of the product development and improvement.
-Updates of Hub / Hub Plus operating system increase the stability and security of the system, optimize its performance, ensure compatibility with new devices and expand the capability list.
+Updates of Ajax hubs operating system increase the stability and security of the system, optimize its performance, ensure compatibility with new devices and expand the capability list.

 - The firmware updates only when the security system is disarmed.